 What does the new vaccination cover?

+Rabbits can be vaccinated from five weeks of age, and should receive annual boosters.
 We always recommend that all rabbits are regularly vaccinated, if this isn’t the case then please talk to your vet.

 If your rabbit is vaccinated and you would like to know more about the new Myxo RHD PLUS vaccination, your vet will be happy to discuss.